tmssoftware/smartsetup/doc/source/guide/configuration.md

 The most likely things that you might want to review are:
   * **build cores**: By default, SmartSetup will try to use them all, and that's normally what you will want.
 But if this stresses your machine too much, you can reduce the number of cores used.
   * **skip register**: The default is that we register all components in the IDE.
 If you just want to build, but not change any settings, set this property to false.

+{{#Note}}
+  We recommend that you skip just all or nothing. (`skip register: true/false`).
+But if you prefer to skip just certain parts, it might be useful to use the negated form: `skip register: [all, -option1, -option2]`.

+  We might add new `skip register` options in the future, say for example we add `option6`.
+With the form `skip register: [option1, option2]` you might need to change it to `skip register: [option1, option2, option6]` While the negated form `skip register: [all, -option1, -option2]` it will still skip everything except option1 and option2, so the new option6 will be skipped by default.
+{{/Note}}

   * **debug dcus**: If you don't change it, SmartSetup will compile the libraries in both debug and release modes.
 While this will allow you to step into the code in those libraries while debugging, it will also more than double the size used in disk, and increase the build time (since each library has to be compiled twice)
   * **delphi versions**: The default if nothing is selected is that SmartSetup will try to compile the library for all the Delphi versions installed in your machine.
 If you just want to install for a single delphi version (or multiple), you can configure that here.
   * **platforms**: Similar to **delphi versions** above, if you don't specify any platform, SmartSetup will try to compile for all the platforms that the library supports and that you have installed.
 If you only care about some specific platforms, you can change it with this setting.